AppDaemon/appdaemon/docs/APPGUIDE.rst

         - global1
         - global2

-With this in place, whenever a global module is changes that apps depend upon, all dependant apps will be reloaded.
-This also works well with the app level dependencies.
-If a change to a global module forces an app to reload that other apps are dependant upon, the dependant apps will also be reloaded in sequence.
+With this in place, whenever a global module changes that apps depend upon, all dependent apps will be reloaded.
+This also works well with the App level dependencies.
+If a change to a global module forces an App to reload that other apps are dependant upon, the dependant apps will also be reloaded in sequence.

 Plugin Reloads
 --------------

-When a plugin reloads e.g. due to the underlying system restarting, or a network issue, AppDaemon's default assumption is that all apps could potentially be dependant on that system, and it will force a restart of every app.
-It is possible to modify this behavior at the individual app level, using the ``plugin`` parameter in apps.yaml.
-Specifying a specific plugin or list of plugins will force the app to reload after the named plugin restarts.
+When a plugin reloads e.g., due to the underlying system restarting, or a network issue, AppDaemon's default assumption is that all apps could potentially be dependant on that system, and it will force a restart of every App.
+It is possible to modify this behavior at the individual App level, using the ``plugin`` parameter in apps.yaml.
+Specifying a specific plugin or list of plugins will force the App to reload after the named plugin restarts.

 For a simple AppDaemon install, the appdaemon.yaml file might look something like this: